asavschaeffer/headspace/home.md

 ## 1. What is Globule?

 At its core, Globule is a system designed to reduce the friction between thought and digital organization.
 We currently spend significant mental overhead naming files, organizing folders, and trying to recall where we stored information.
-Globule proposes a different approach: a local-first, semantic layer for your personal information.
+Globule proposes a different approach: a **local-first, semantic layer for your personal information.**

-The name itself hints at the core function: to **glob** (globally search) for **blob**s (Binary Large Objects, in this case, the vector embeddings that represent meaning).
+The name itself hints at the core function: to **glob** (globally search) for **blob**s (in this case, the vector embeddings that represent meaning).
 It's a system for finding the meaning in your data, not just the data itself.

 The goal is to create a tool that understands the context and connections within your thoughts, allowing you to focus on creating while the system handles the organization.

 ## 2. Core Principles

-The project is guided by several foundational principles:
+The project is guided by several foundational principles that inform every architectural decision:

 *   **Capture First, Organize Never:** Optimize for frictionless input; AI handles the organizational complexity.
 *   **Semantic Understanding Over Hierarchical Storage:** Information is connected by intrinsic meaning, not rigid folder structures.